-When we lose our internal security we often try to reinstate it by controlling things externally-children, partner, environment.
+When we lose our internal security we often try to reinstate it by controlling things externally-children, partners, environment.
 An example is managers who face looming deadlines; they will often take the pressure and stress out on fellow workers to feel they are validated and in control of the situation.
 Similarly, fixing your routine can develop when you become stressed, creating a sense of familiarity and control.
-This is a poor way of solving the problem, instead recognise the patterns and symptoms and deal with the insecurity to establish healthy work and life patterns that focus on your pleasure.
+This is a poor way of solving the problem, instead, recognise the patterns and symptoms and deal with the insecurity to establish healthy work and life patterns that focus on your pleasure.

 Each one of these difficulties can result from one or many causes thus treatment in finding the source is varied.
 A good place to start is stepping back and evaluating your daily life.
-It is also recommended that you speak to an external person such as a counsellor or therapist because these professionals are equipped with the tools, knowledge and experience required to get you back on the path to a successful and for filled life.
+It is also recommended that you speak to an external person such as a counsellor or therapist because these professionals are equipped with the tools, knowledge and experience required to get you back on the path to a successful and fulfilled life.

 Should you wish to talk to someone The Devon Clinic has an array of talking therapies to help you discover how to gain inner peace.
-For a free, no obligation discussion please contact us.
+For a free, no-obligation discussion please contact us.